JamisHoo/UDP-Echo/README.md

 ###Server options

-All server options is incompatible with client client options.
+All server options is incompatible with client options.

 * -i [ --inputfile ] *filename*